This scale-up is a frontrunner in transforming the Internet of Things: “Identifying tomorrow’s problem today is the holy grail for companies.”

 Written by Bloovi Studio

-According to the Boston Consulting Group, companies worldwide will invest 250 billion euros (!) on the Internet of Things next year.
+According to the Boston Consulting Group, companies worldwide will invest 250 billion euros (!) in the Internet of Things next year.
 A transformative power is changing IoT: there’s a move from ‘connecting processes’ to ‘connecting things’.
 Here lies the real added value for companies, says Kristoff Van Rattinghe, founder of the IoT scale-up Sensolus.
 “With data about usage, capacity, maintenance, … companies can evolve towards predictive analysis for their processes.
-Knowing what the problem of tomorrow will be, is the holy grail for a supply chain manager.”
+Knowing what tomorrow’s problem will be is the holy grail for a supply chain manager.”

-Connecting your doorbell to your smartphone, so that even when you’re not at home, you receive a notification when someone rings the doorbell.
-A smart thermostat, to already switch on your heating on your way from work to home.
+Connect your doorbell to your smartphone, so even when you’re not at home you receive a notification when someone rings the doorbell.
+Switch on your heating on the way home from work with a smart thermostat.
 These are some of the consumer applications we associate with the Internet of Things.
-According to a survey from the Boston Consulting Group, IoT has transcended that ‘gadget phase’.
+According to a survey from the Boston Consulting Group, IoT has transcended this ‘gadget phase’.
 In an industrial setting, it’s no longer a nice-to-have but a must-have.
 The growth potential of IoT exists in connecting business processes.
-Both production and logistics are industries in which IoT is booming the most.
+Both production and logistics are industries in which IoT is flourishing.

 “In an industrial setting, IoT is no longer a nice-to-have but a must-have.”